maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 <!--more-->
 <hr class="with-margin">

-The aim of this post is not to explain 'what' or 'why' of attention but rather 'how' it works.
-If you would like either of the former please see, for example, this excellent article [here](http://www.wildml.com/2016/01/attention-and-memory-in-deep-learning-and-nlp/) of which there are many.
+The aim of this post is not to explain in detail the 'what' or 'why' of attention but rather 'how' it works.
+We will give a brief explanation of what attention tries to accomplish but if you want more details, see, for example, this excellent article [here](http://www.wildml.com/2016/01/attention-and-memory-in-deep-learning-and-nlp/) of which there are many more similar.

-If you just want to see the code you can jump to it by clicking the content page heading below.
+If you just want to see the code you can jump to it by clicking the content page heading below - the below explanation is quite a detailed walk-through.

 <hr class="with-margin">
 <div class="list-of-contents">